secretstartups/handbook/people-group/learning-and-development/gitlab-learn/user/index.html.md

 #### Search bar

-Use the search bar to find new content and other learner profiles in the LXP.
+Use the search bar to find new content and other learner profiles in GitLab Learn.
 [Additional search strategies](/handbook/people-group/learning-and-development/gitlab-learn/user/#finding-new-learning-content) are outlined below.

 #### Notifications